nanoexpress/legacy/docs/routes.md

 ## Raw example

-Note: _Any polyfilled methods unavailable here, But performance may shock you!_
+Note: _Any polyfilled methods are unavailable here, but performance may shock you!_

 ```js
 app.get('/', { isRaw: true }, (req, res) => {